inchkev/garden/README.md

 options:    -h, --help       print help
 ```

 Since I have my code and my content in the same place, everywhere here, it's a bit messy if you want to fork this repo.
 To start fresh, all you need is to copy `package.json`, `src/` and `views/`.
-I didn't want to hide `src/` and `views/` on kevin.garden so those folders will have residual index.htmls inside them; pardon the dust.
+I didn't want to hide `src/` and `views/` on kevin.garden, so those folders will have residual index.htmls inside them; pardon the dust.

 In the `views/` directory are two [ejs](https://ejs.co/) templates, `natural.ejs`, and `formal.ejs`.
 The script selects the natural template when "Sort By > None" is selected for the directory AND every file to be displayed has been moved at least once.
 Otherwise, it chooses the formal template.